sam-data-analysis/ecommerce-sales-analysis/README.md

 ### Insight

-The United Kingdom dominates sales, but several international markets show meaningful demand.
+The United Kingdom accounts for the majority of revenue.
+However, several international markets also generate meaningful sales.

 ---